 "To break the centuries-old stalemate in their war, the Movellans need the Doctor, as do the Daleks Davros.
 The solution is simple, but neither side can see it, nor would the Doctor upset this perfect and unplanned peace they've achieved.
 Davros, though, is another matter."

-On this day in 1979 (in the U.S.), Jason of Star Command aired "Frozen in Space."
-This served as the second episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1979 (in the U.S.), Jason Of Star Command aired "Frozen In Space."
+Officially, this served as the second episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "A deadly Freeze Ray threatens Star Command.
 Jason and Samantha land on a remote planetoid and discover Dragos is behind the evil threat."